inasafe/inasafe/docs/source/user-docs/keywords.rst

 .. note:: We recommend to **avoid using spaces** in your file names and file paths!

-The Risk in a Box QGIS plugin provides an editor for these keywords which can easily be invoked by selecting any layer in the QGIS layers list, and then use the plugin menu to start the editor (:menuselection:`Plugins --> Risk in a Box --> Keyword Editor`).
-Alternatively, you may use the keywords editor icon on the plugins toolbar as illustrated below.
+The Risk in a Box QGIS plugin provides an editor for these keywords.

- XXXX Add screenshot here xxxxxxx
+The purpose of this document is to describe the keywords editor and to provide guidelines as to the use of keywords.

 .. note:: Currently keywords are not validated by the library.
 This means if you for example misspell a keyword, use the wrong letter case (e.g. upper